bkielbasa/developer20/content/post/wrapping-commands-with-go/index.md

 	}
 ```

 The `Cmd` struct has `cmd.Stdout` field that’s the most important for us.
 It’s the place where we can forward the output of the command.
 This field accepts any `io.Writer` type so we put our buffer there.
-The next step is to put the parameters into the map from where we'll retrieve values
+The next step is to put the parameters into the map from where we'll retrieve values.

 ```go
 	res := map[string][]string{}